Access to NGSS for All Students – Online Professional Development Course

 - strategies for teaching science to culturally diverse students

 - strategies for teaching science to students with special needs / disabilities

 - strategies for teaching science to girls

 - strategies for teaching science to gifted and talented students

-This 2-credit online course is approved by LAUSD for salary points and by other districts in California for professional development credits or graduate-level credits available through Brandman University.
+This 2-credit online course is approved by LAUSD for salary points and by other districts in California for professional development credits or graduate-level credits available through University of Massachusetts Global.
 You can check with your school district to find out which professional development credit type you need.

 The course is comprised of 4 units.
 For each unit, you’ll read a lesson, watch a video, take a quiz, and complete an assignment.
 Throughout the professional development course, you’ll post your responses in an online discussion forum, for interaction with other teachers who are taking the online course.

 |“As an elementary school teacher, I am required to teach science.
 This course really familiarized me with the NGSS and the value of STEM in my room.“|